 - Residents may host guests only in the room or suite in which they reside.

 - Hosts must check with their roommate(s)/suitemate(s) for approval before inviting a guest to the room.
 If the roommate(s) do not approve, the guest cannot stay in the room.

 - Residents may not accept any payment, service, barter or other remuneration from a guest in exchange for the guest's ability to stay in a room or suite.
-The University considers any such payment to be a violation to the Terms and Conditions of Residence.
+The University considers any such payment to be a violation to the Terms and Conditions.

-- Students with concerns regarding guests should talk to the host, and then, if necessary, with a member of the Residential Life staff.
+- Students with concerns regarding guests should talk to the host, and then, if necessary, with their RA or a member of the Residential Life staff.

 - Hosts must always accompany their guests.

 - Guests must sign in at the security desk of their host’s residence hall and show valid ID.

 - Overnight stays for one guest are limited to five days in any consecutive 30-day period.
 An overnight stay is defined as any stay within the hours of 11:00pm and 8:00am.

 - Repetition of visits by the same guest(s) over consecutive periods of time is not permitted.

 - Guests must be accommodated in their host’s room and are not allowed to sleep in floor lounges or other public spaces without express permission from the Associate Dean of Undergraduate Student Life/Executive Director of Residential Life.

 - Residential Life, Public Safety, Columbia Housing and other University staff reserve the right to limit the number of guests that may be signed into the residence halls by one host.